Hummelo

 Hummelo is a village in the Dutch province of Gelderland.
 It is located in the municipality of Bronckhorst, about 6 km northwest of Doetinchem.

 Hummelo was a separate municipality until 1818, when the area was divided between Ambt Doetinchem and Hummelo en Keppel.

-First finds in the area date to the upper Palaeolithic.
+Archeological finds in the area date to the upper Palaeolithic period.

-Hummelo is known for the rock band Normaal (Normal) which was founded in 1975.
+Hummelo is known as the birthplace of the Dutch rock band Normaal (Normal), which was founded in 1975.